Billy-Spearman-WCCI/RaceCarExtension/README.md

         * Avoid anti-patterns.
         * Collaborate with your tools (e.g., Git and GitHub).
 Let your tools guide you.

-[^1]: If you're working in a system in which each component is named after an animal species, then you should continue that pattern (to reduce the cognitive load on others).
+[^Cargo]: If you're working in a system in which each component is named after an animal species, then you should continue that pattern (to reduce the cognitive load on others).
 Or if your organization has a specific code formatting style, you should continue to use it.
 But don't just copy stuff without understanding.

-[^2]: The whole point of encapsulation is that we don't have to understand details if they're hidden behind abstractions.
+[^BlackBox]: The whole point of encapsulation is that we don't have to understand details if they're hidden behind abstractions.
 So we can tell students: "The `Console` object knows how to write stuff to the screen.
 We can trust that it does so and not worry about how it does so."
 ********

 # Virtual Pet API Requirements